Changing

 Friends in need, real friends and fairweather friends

-'A friend in need, is a friend indeed' is a popular saying, implying that people become friends when they need something from you.
+'A friend in need is a friend indeed' is a popular saying, implying that some people play the friendship card when they need something from you.
 Whilst this can indeed be true, the reverse is also significant.
 When you are in need, then you find out who are your real friends.

 An acquaintance found out recently that she has a chronic medical condition.
 Nothing visible and nothing to stop her living a normal life, but something that will occasionally flare up and cause discomfort.
 She also found out something of the difference between real and fairweather friends.